niekveldhuis/compass/2_1_Data_Acquisition_ORACC/2_1_Data_Acquisition.md

 ### 2.1.7.3 Create Lemmas

 The DataFrame `words` includes all the fields that were present in the `f` keys of the JSON files we parsed, plus the extra fields (such as `id_line` or `label`) that we have added.
 It is not likely that we want to keep the DataFrame in this raw format.
 For many types of analysis one may need the lemma.
-A lemma, [ORACC][oracc] style, combines Citation Form, Guide Word and Part of Speech into a unique reference to one particular entry in a standard dictionary, as in `lugal[king]N` (Sumerian) or `nadānu[give]V` (Akkadian).
+A lemma, [ORACC](http://oracc.org) style, combines Citation Form, Guide Word and Part of Speech into a unique reference to one particular entry in a standard dictionary, as in `lugal[king]N` (Sumerian) or `nadānu[give]V` (Akkadian).
 Usually, not all words in a text are lemmatized, because a word may be (partly) broken and/or unknown.
 The code below will create a new field `lemma` that has the following form:

 | status       | lemma      | example       |
 | :----------- | :--------- | :------------ |